 Resolving Street Use Permit Disagreements

-Seattle Department of Transportation (SDOT) Street Use & Urban Forestry Division manages all permitted activity in city rights-of-way (ROW).
+Seattle Department of Transportation (SDOT) Street Use Division manages permitted activity in city rights of way (ROW).
 All permitted work follows one or a combination of codes, regulations, rules and policies that allow the city to manage ROW priorities that result in safety and mobility of the public.
 These requirements are often driven by local (city), state, or federal requirements and can be complex depending on the scope of the permitted work.

 The codes, rules, and regulations are complex—in part because they regulate the full range of permitted work that is possible throughout the city.
-Language from codes, rules, and regulations can be ambiguous for some situations, and very specific for others.
-The more specific the language is, the less flexible SDOT’s response to a particular project can be.
-Conversely, the more ambiguous the language, the less predictable the requirements may be.
+Language from codes, rules, and regulations can be vague for some situations, and very specific for others.
+The more specific the language is the less flexible SDOT’s response to a particular project can be; conversely, the more vague the language the less predictable the response.

-Achieving the right balance between meeting word for word, intent, or interpretation of a code, rule, or regulation, and defining an acceptable level of flexibility (deviation from codes, rules, regulations) is a constant dilemma in developing regulatory policies.
-It is not unexpected therefore, that in some cases applicants or interested citizens may disagree with a SDOT plan reviewer or inspector about how the code, rule, or regulation applies in a specific circumstance, or, how the process is being administered for their particular unique project.
+Achieving the right balance between meeting word for word, intent, or interpretation of a code, rule, or regulation, and defining an acceptable level of flexibility is a constant challenge in developing regulatory policies.
+It is not unexpected that in some cases applicants or interested parties may disagree with an SDOT plan reviewer or inspector about how the code, rule, or regulation applies in a specific circumstance, or, how the process is being administered for their particular unique project.

 SDOT is committed to continuously improving our customer service and responsiveness.
-We strive to continue developing consistent, clear, and predictable permitting processes and work practices that result in a positive experience for all permitees using city ROW.
-Stakeholders consistently remind us that clearing up disagreements about the permit process and policy or technical issues will reduce delays in permitting and avoid delays and disruptions of the public ROW.
-We agree, and have taken steps to ensure that we promptly address any disagreements you may have about how your application is proceeding or how a code, rule, or regulation applies to your project.
+We strive to develop consistent, clear, and predictable permitting processes and to create work practices that result in a positive experience for all permittees using city ROW.
+We understand the importance of resolving disagreements over the permit process, policy or technical issues and the critical system improvements that can result, such as reduced permitting delays and fewer disruptions of the public ROW.
+A system that regularly incorporates feedback is one more likely to succeed.
+To that end, we have taken steps to ensure that we promptly address any disagreements you may have about how your application is proceeding or how a code, rule, or regulation applies to your project.
 It is in SDOT’s greatest interest to minimize safety and mobility impacts to city ROW.
 In the long term, we believe our prompt attention to resolving disagreements will reduce correction requests, enhance follow-through on agreements, and improve both plan and inspection quality and consistency.